-Moldova country profile - BBC News
+Moldova country profile

 Moldova is one of the poorest countries in Europe, with its economy relying heavily on agriculture.

-Two-thirds of Moldovans are of Romanian descent.
-The languages are virtually identical and the two countries share a common cultural heritage.
+Two-thirds of Moldovans are of Romanian descent, and the two countries share a common cultural heritage.

 The industrialised territory to the east of the Dniester, generally known as Trans-Dniester or the Dniester region, was formally an autonomous area within Ukraine before 1940, when the Soviet Union combined it with Bessarabia to form the Moldavian Soviet Socialist Republic.

-This area is mainly inhabited by Russian and Ukrainian speakers.
+This area is mainly inhabited by Russian- and Ukrainian-speakers.
 As people there became increasingly alarmed at the prospect of closer ties with Romania in the tumultuous twilight years of the Soviet Union, Trans-Dniester unilaterally declared independence from Moldova in 1990.

 Fierce fighting followed.
 Trans-Dniester's independence has never been recognised and the region has existed in a state of limbo ever since.